dmftwdft/DMFTwDFT3/docs/source/installation.md

 # Installation

 DMFTwDFT3 is configured for Python 3.11 environments.
-Use an already relaxed structure as input when running workflows that do not support ionic relaxation.
+Use an already relaxed structure as input for workflows that do not support ionic relaxation.

-Install the Python and compiled-library dependencies before installing DMFTwDFT.
-The recommended environment files are:
+The installation has three parts:

+1. Create the Python environment.
+2. Choose and edit the root `Makefile.in` build configuration.
+3. Run `setup.py`, which builds the internal and external components and installs them into `bin`.

+## Python Environment

+Recommended environment files are provided in the repository root:

 - Linux: `environment.yml`
 - macOS: `environment.macos.yml`